 Even though the level of pain in these situations may be less intense, isn’t the therapeutic mission the same?
 That is, note the painful feeling and then move quickly to identify the (presumably) distorted thinking that produces the misery, as well as the behavior patterns that reinforce the pain, and move to counteract these unfortunate thinking and behavior patterns.
 This was the implicit stance in the earliest iterations of CBT and no doubt continues to be with many practitioners and some self-help authors.

 But the zeitgeist is changing.
 Now we recognize there are many states of pain.
 All of them deserve to be listened to and understood.
-And it turns out many of them need to be validated, explored, mined for their potential for growth; and followed because they are telling us something that is important, sometimes ennobling, and almost always adaptive.
+And it turns out many of them need to be validated, explored, understood for their potential for growth; and followed because they are telling us something that is important, sometimes ennobling, and almost always adaptive.

 It is important to make good decisions about pain that deserves to be eradicated vs. pain that deserves to be honored, and, quite often, followed.
 Important in therapy.
 Important in life.

 But not easy.
 Or simple.
 How to decide when to go deeper into pain, elaborate on it, and find the adaptive information in it vs. when to counteract pain that is unhealthy, unproductive and, often, cruel?

 A few guidelines that can help the therapist and/or client determine if a particular painful thought or feeling deserves to be challenged because it is maladaptive; or whether a particular painful thought or feeling deserves to be explored because it contains meaning that might enhance adaptation.
-Individuals who meet diagnostic criteria for an Axis I disorder in DSM-5 deserve the best change efforts they can receive.
+First, individuals who meet diagnostic criteria for an Axis I disorder in DSM-5 deserve the best change efforts they can receive.
 This is the no-brainer category of pain referred to at the beginning of this blog post.
 The harsh and rigid self-criticism of someone suffering from clinical depression; the outburst of rage associated with PTSD; the wracking guilt and uncertainty that accompanies OCD: none of these afflictions holds the potential for growth or useful self-understanding.

 Of course, mental health professionals are trained to diagnose these disorders and